 What Are the Cost Differences

-The differences in costs depends on your project size.
+The cost differences depend mostly on your project size.
 However, one-time purge shredding is ideal for those with larger projects.
 On the other hand, Ship ‘N’ Shred is better for those with a smaller shredding project.

 Ship ‘N’ Shred is ideal for very small projects because the pricing is for shipping.
 Boxes use standard shipping rates, so the heavier the box the more expensive it will be to send.
 Using Ship ‘N’ Shred, paperwork filling around 0-3 boxes (which is up to 90 lbs) costs around $1 per lbs.
 It’s important to consider the quantity before deciding which method.